QM-Quality-Manager/v3-docs/content/en/docs/report/tabs/user_reports.md

   - Report for document usage.
 Shows data for documents that have been opened, regardless of the page they were opened from (Info, Admin, Register new message or external use).
 - Report type
   - When "Report for logins" is selected in the first drop-down:
     - Login overview: Shows all the logins in a given period.
-The table can be sorted by Name (default) or Time, by clicking on the Arrowclosed.gif icon.
+The table can be sorted by Name (default) or Time, by clicking on the {{< onlystaticimg src="/images/Arrowclosed.gif" >}} icon.
     - Login overview distributed over time: Shows the number of logins per user per period.
 The table is sorted by name.
     - Login data distributed over time: Shows the number of logins per period.
     - Average values for the period: Shows the average number of logins per period.